My Al Capone Museum | home

 (Mario Gomes Collection)

 This edition of X marks the spot is special in the fact that it is signed by none other than the original author of the magazine.
 He wisely went anonymous when the booklet first went into print back in 1930.The man's name was Harold "Hal" Andrews.
-He was a newspaper reporter working for different Chicago newspapers (City news Bureau and United press) before settling in with Herald Examiner.
+Hal was a newspaper reporter.
 In early 1924, Hal was reporting in various crimes committed around Chicago for the United news association.
-Hal slowly got interested in the criminal aspect of his job and decided to do his part in helping the city clean up it's act.
-Taking gory photos from the various newpapers he had access to, he published a booklet called X Marks the Spot.
-In it he describes the many Chicago gangsters and their misdeeds.
+Hal was working for different Chicago newspapers (City news Bureau and United press) before settling in with Herald Examiner.
+While there, Hal slowly got interested in the criminal aspect of his job and decided to do his part in helping the city clean up it's act.

 X Marks the spot magazine dedicated to Thelma by it's then anonymous author Hal Andrews.